Manuel Gómez Pedraza: Election of 1828

-Two years later Gomez Pedraza returned from Bordeaux in October 1830, but the government of Anastasio Bustamante did not allow him to enter the country and he disembarked and headed for the United States, eventually settling in Pennsylvania.
+Two years later Gómez Pedraza returned from Bordeaux in October 1830, but the government of Anastasio Bustamante did not allow him to enter the country and he disembarked and headed for the United States, eventually settling in Pennsylvania.
 Here, he published a summary of his public life, attacking the government of Bustamante.
-Deputy Andrés Quintana Roo condemned the government for not allowing Gomez Pedraza back into the country without due cause.
+Deputy Andrés Quintana Roo condemned the government for not allowing Gómez Pedraza back into the country without due cause.